 - Item: Cogan Hall oil water separator: the piping at the oil water separator was modified to make room for a sump pit and a pump installed to move the discharge along the wall to the sanitary waste line at the sink.
 The pump was fitted with an overflow alarm in case of power outage.

-- Item: Fitzgibbons Hall chemical storage area: The floor drain was sealed.
+- Item: Fitzgibbons Health Technologies Center chemical storage area: The floor drain was sealed.
 This chemical storage area is equipped with a 4 inch sill to contain any liquids spilled inside the room.
 Further evaluation of the tank in the fall of 2004 found that the tank was full; samples were collected and analytical testing indicated that it is ground water.
 No further action is needed.

 - Item: Campus Center cooling tower mechanical room floor drain: Further evaluation verified the drain discharges to sanitary and would only present a potential problem if an overflow spills onto the floor and out of the room, which is unlikely.
 No further action is needed.